Asbestos Fibre Air Monitoring

 Written air monitoring plans should be developed by a competent person for all friable asbestos removal.

-RED OHMS Asbestos can assist by determining all air monitoring requirements for a project such as the locations, rate and frequency of sampling.
+OHMS Hazmat can assist by determining all air monitoring requirements for a project such as the locations, rate and frequency of sampling.

 In addition to the required control monitoring, clearance monitoring will also be assessed to ensure sufficient pumps and suitable locations within the work area are monitored.